lesleyrs/Client3/README.md

 wordfilter isn't ported yet, so you will see your own swear words but others don't as it gets filtered by the server still.

-the game uses 3 titles: "RuneScape - the massive online adventure game by Jagex Ltd" (website), "RuneScape Game" (html) and "Jagex" (jar), maybe show the first as it was most commonly seen

 some bits from signlink missing (uid, reporterror, findcachedir, openurl, opensocket etc, move map loading to cacheload?

 remove the refcounting from model/pix24/lrucache for components and do smth else (kept to avoid leak spam rn) as components get assigned models from packets which are put into lrucaches, so global component doesn't own the memory anymore

 there are a few more memleaks to work out, also make sure playground doesn't leak anymore after attempting to fix this.
-Examples: inputtracking (when flagged), model_calculate_normals (on interfaces too like newcomer map)
+Examples: inputtracking (when flagged which happens on report now lol), model_calculate_normals (on interfaces too like newcomer map)
 ```

 ## non issues (expected or unfixable)